oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-151100.md

 The following example sections illustrate the methods for upgrading your applications to WebLogic 15.1.1 and Jakarta EE 9.1.

-You can run OpenRewrite recipes on your code folder using the Maven or Gradle CLI, or include them as a build plug-in in your `pom.xml` file.
+You can run OpenRewrite recipes on your code folder using the Maven or Gradle CLI, or include them as a build plug-in in your `pom.xml` or `build.gradle` file.

 ## Run using the Maven CLI

 > [!NOTE]
 > You will need to have [Maven](https://maven.apache.org/download.cgi) installed on your machine before you can run the following command.

-### Sync Maven dependencies

 For OpenRewrite to run, Maven dependencies must be resolved.
 If needed, run `mvn clean install` for missing dependencies.

-1. Open a terminal at the root of the project.

-1. Run the following command for missing dependencies:
+1. Open a terminal at the root of the project and run the following command for missing dependencies:

    ```shell
    mvn clean install